Let's Dish on a Dogs' Digestive System & Microbiome - Part 2

 Less common symptoms:

 Most of the foods that cause allergies or sensitivities in dogs are derived from animals.
 For example, it is common for veterinarians and licensed veterinary nutritionists to prescribe specific meat-free diets to treat CAFR and other health conditions.
 However, Virchew meals and treats do not contain any of the foods that are likely to cause sensitivities in dogs.
-Therefore, Virchew can be considered an ideal hypoallergenic choice as a high-quality vegan food!
+Therefore, Virchew can be considered an ideal hypoallergenic choice as a high-quality plant-based food!

 Although not all diets are created equal, a nutritionally formulated, complete and balanced plant-based diet is the best option to meet all nutrient requirements for your dog and avoid dietary imbalances.